2023 Solar Incentives Guide for Corte Madera, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Corte Madera solar panel installation expert can provide more information about the ITC and how it might apply to your situation.
+Speaking with your local Corte Madera solar panel installation expert is the best way to understand how the ITC applies to your situation.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-After this, the credit percentage will decrease slightly each year until the end of the program in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+The new Clean Energy Credit now runs until 2035.
+American homeowners can now receive a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+The total credit will then see a slight annual decrease until the date of expiration.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Corte Madera solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to understand how the new Clean Energy Credit applies to you is to talk with your local Corte Madera solar panel company.

 State & Local Solar Incentives